Advent: December 1

 He is with us when we mourn.
 He is with us when we fear losing our greatest gifts.
 He is with us when we feel confused.
 He is with us when we rejoice.
 He is with us on the days when we just long for heaven.

 Advent isn't just hope for Christmas morning.
 It wasn't just hope for Bethlehem.
 It's hope for today and for tomorrow.
-It's hope for the 32-week pregnant mom longing to hold her baby girl, it's hope for the weary new mom, it's hope for the empty nester, and it's hope for the one longing to be a mom.
+It's hope for the expectant mom, it's hope for the mom weary from chasing that precious baby all day, it's hope for the empty nester, and it's hope for the one longing to be a mom.
 It's hope for the overworked, the unemployed, and the one praying for a new job.
 It's hope for the one feeling merry and the one desperately longing to be married and the one whose marriage is hanging by a thread.
 Why is that?
 Because He is with us.

 The story of Advent ended neither in a manger nor on a cross.
 It does not start on December 1st and draw to a close when the Christmas decor ascends to the attic.
 On our best days, on our worst days, and every day in between, Advent reminds us of the thrill of hope that only Christ could bring.
 There's no greater gift this Advent than the hope of all of our days being redeemed.